Living-Learning Communities

 GW is a community of scholars, and Living-Learning Communities (LLCs) take critical thinking and reflection beyond the classroom and into the residential experience.
 LLCs bring students together under a shared interest or academic program where they discover new passion areas.
 Through intentional opportunities for involved learning, students engage meaningfully with faculty members and peers around the LLC theme.
 Research shows that students who participate in LLCs have a smoother transition to college both academically and socially, higher engagement with their campus community, and higher levels of academic self-confidence and persistence.
 Working closely with faculty and staff, our programs combine passion areas with on-campus living, resulting in a greater sense of purpose and belonging for our students.

-Civic House – Clark Hall (Mount Vernon Campus)
+Civic House – Clark Hall (GW Application)

 The Civic House Community is a highly-selective first-year program for students interested in becoming active citizens engaged in their communities.
 The three core values of Civic House are live, learn, and serve.
 The program challenges students to learn about the unique culture, strengths, and needs of communities in Washington, D.C. and to build collaborative relationships with students, faculty, and community-based organizations to meet those needs through service.